paul-808/MultiMotorControl/README.md

-# YesterdayTodayTomorrow
+# A multiplex powere controller to time and set 128 motors at 512 addressed locations
-Controller files for Yesterday, Today, Tomorrow
+Controller files for *A SECRET ART PROJECT EEE*

 references:
 http://www.instructables.com/id/How-to-Communicate-Neo-6M-GPS-to-Arduino/